 Built-in pattern example

 US_SOCIAL_SECURITY_NUMBER.
-This rule uses a
+This regex pattern uses

 with or without hyphens after the third and fifth digits, with a leading digit between 0 and 8.
 Each column is given a